AnirbanSamaddar/Bayes_HHT/README.md

 ~~- Add the demonstrating example~~
 ~~- Change the test function~~
 ~~- Make necessary changes to the example~~
-- Add Simulation 1 and Simulation 2 (using mice)
+~~- Add Simulation 1 and Simulation 2 (using mice)~~
+- Create readme or markdown files and demonstrate one setting for both simulation 1 and 2
-- Fill the texts in the landing page
+- Fill the texts on the landing page
 - Modify the output of Bayes_HHT

 # Bayes_HHT